HOME / PAIN CONDITIONS / Trigeminal Neuralgia

 Contact Our Pain Management Specialists

 Intense and burning facial pain caused by Trigeminal Neuralgia can be difficult to treat.
 At Seattle Pain, we can relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the illness or injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.